Distributional Instrumental Variable Method: Real-world applications

 To quantify the stability of an estimated model, we conduct a leave-one-environment-out analysis: we fit the model nine times, each time excluding one of the nine interventional environments from the training data.
 Predictions are then computed on the test data for each trained model, and stability is assessed using the following measure

-where $\hat{\mu}_e(x)$ denotes the estimated interventional mean function, with the subscript $e$ indicating that data from environment $e$ was excluded during training.
-This metric quantifies the variance in predictions, with lower values indicating greater stability.
+where $\widehat{\mu}_e(x)$ denotes the estimated interventional mean function, with the subscript $e$ indicating that data from environment $e$ was excluded during training.
+This metric quantifies the variance in predicted means across leave-one-out models, with lower values indicating greater stability.

-Table \ref{tab:singlecell_stability} shows that DIV achieves the lowest stability error $\mathcal{E}(\hat{\mu})$, exhibiting strong invariance across different training subsets.
+Table \ref{tab:singlecell_stability} shows that DIV achieves the lowest stability error $\mathcal{E}(\widehat{\mu})$, exhibiting strong invariance across different training subsets.
 It is followed by HSIC-X and DeepIV, which are moderately stable.
 In contrast, methods such as DeepGMM and CF exhibit considerably higher stability errors, indicating that they are likely not capturing the causal effect reliably.
 For CF, this instability is likely due to the full-rank condition not being satisfied.
 Engression also shows highly unstable results as expected, since it aims to fit the conditional distribution of $Y|X = x$, which varies for different sets of training environments.

+While $\mathcal{E}(\widehat{\mu})$ captures stability at the level of the mean predictions, it does not account for possible changes in the shape or spread of the predicted distributions.
+To address this, we introduce a complementary notion of \textit{distributional stability}, which evaluates whether the entire predictive distribution remains consistent across environments.
+Among the considered methods, only DIV and Engression are generative and therefore allow sampling from the estimated target distribution.
+For each pair $e$ and $e^\prime$ of leave-one-environment-out models, we draw two samples from their respective estimated distributions $\widehat{P}_e$ and $\widehat{P}_{e^\prime}$ each, and compute the energy distance $\mathcal{D}_{\mathrm{E}}$ between them \citep{rizzo2016energy_dist}.
+Averaging these pairwise distances yields the distributional stability measure

+where $E$ denotes the total number of interventional environments.
+Smaller values of $\mathcal{E}(\widehat{P})$ indicate that the models produce more consistent output distributions across environments.
+In our experiments, DIV achieves a mean distributional stability of $0.016$ (SD$ =\!0.01$), substantially lower than $0.928$ (SD$ =\!0.03$) for engression.
+This indicates that DIV produces more consistent interventional distributions across environments, whereas the conditional distributions estimated by engression vary considerably with changes in the training interventions.